-Our extinction is closer than most people realize, because they don’t understand feedback loops, tipping points, and the insanity driving our rulers.
+Our extinction is closer than most people realize, because they don’t understand feedback loops, tipping points, and the madness driving our rulers.

 A feedback loop has consequences that are also causes.
-The bigger it gets, the faster it grows.
+The bigger the loop gets, the faster it grows.
 An example: As polar ice melts, its white surface is replaced by dark soil or water.
 Less sunlight is reflected into space; more is absorbed by the earth as heat.
-Thus more melting.
-This and many other feedbacks are speeding up global warming.
-They will continue even if civilization collapses; our only hope is to stop them before then.
+Thus, still more melting.
+This and many other feedbacks hasten global warming.
+They will continue even if civilization collapses; our only hope is to stop the loops before then.

-A tipping point has gradual causes and abrupt consequences, like when you lean your chair back too far.
-Global warming has many tipping points.
+A tipping point has gradual causes and abrupt one-way consequences, like when you lean your chair back too far.
+There are many ways the climate may change suddenly.
 Here is one: Frozen under the Arctic is lots of methane, a powerful greenhouse gas.
-The Arctic is slowly warming, and has begun burping methane.
-It may soon release the rest in one great belch, roasting us all.
+Warming, a little of the gas has begun burping out.
+Soon the rest may be released in one great belch, and the subsequent reflected heat will roast us all.

-The fifth planetary mass extinction killed the dinosaurs, and most life on Earth at that time.
+The fifth planetary mass extinction killed the dinosaurs, along with most other life on Earth at that time.
 Since then, the world’s temperature has oscillated a few times, but never so fast as it’s rising now.
-Meanwhile, we’re filling the oceans with plastic and the rivers with oil.
+Meanwhile, we’re cutting down all the forests, and filling the oceans with plastic and the rivers with oil.
 Plants and animals, unable to adapt this fast, are dying off; we’re now in the sixth mass extinction.
-Soon crops and water supplies will fail, and the rich will find they can’t eat money.
+Soon our crops will fail, and the rich will discover they can’t eat money.

-And on the personal level, separate property makes separate lives.
-Instead of caring about each other, we end up using each other.
-War becomes normal, and some of us start shooting our neighbors.
+And on the personal level, separate property makes separate lives, replacing empathy with alienation.
+Instead of caring for our neighbors, we end up using them or even shooting them.